Replacing a lost, stolen or damaged Irish passport

 Losing your Irish passport abroad

-Losing your passport or having it stolen while abroad can very stressful.
-But there are two things you must immediately do.
+Losing your passport or having it stolen while abroad can be very stressful.
+But there are 2 things you must immediately do.

 1.Make a police report

 Contact the local police and request a written statement that you have reported the loss of your passport.
-The Passport Service will not provide you with a new travel document without a police report.
+The Passport Service will only provide you with a new travel document with a police report.

 2.Contact your Irish embassy or consulate